boy0001/plotupload/README.md

  - Configure the style and any other settings in plotupload/config/configuration.php
  - Change the url in PlotSquared settings.yml
  - Test out /plot download

+ Installing on a Dedicated Server or VPS:
+ - Make sure you have web server (apache2 recommended) and the latest php installed
+ - Put the files into the following directory /var/www/html
+ - To allow users to upload to the server allow the file to write chmod -R 0777 /var/www/html
+ - Then follow the above steps to allow all other functionality.

 Benefits over the old interface:
  - This can run on a different machine to your server